Mentoring Circles

 Background

 We recognise that there are different kinds of challenges and biases that women face across the globe.
-With a focus on Women in Tech, we’re dedicated to providing the resources women need to successfully drive their career.
+With a focus on women in tech, we’re dedicated to providing the resources women need to successfully drive their career.
 Rather than a formal mentorship matching programme, which can be challenging in a population of New Zealand’s size, we’d like create relationships that will provide women with the knowledge, experience, and perspectives that they need to grow and develop.

 A Harvard study of 45 CEOs found that 84% of CEOs credited having a mentor relationship with helping them avoid costly mistakes and becoming proficient in their roles faster.
 Regardless of your level within the organisation, effective mentoring doesn’t just happen.
 It relies on you investing in yourself throughout the process.

-We currently have approximately 30% female representation within the Tech sector in New Zealand, so we have a way to go to achieve diversity in regard to gender.
+We currently have approximately 30% female representation within the tech sector in New Zealand, so we have a way to go to achieve diversity in regard to gender.
 We believe there needs to be an additional focus on supporting this group.
-This initiative links closely with the NZ Tech Women goal to help New Zealand women to succeed in the tech sector by creating connections, increasing knowledge and supporting growth.
+This initiative links closely with the TechWomenNZ goal to help New Zealand women to succeed in the tech sector by creating connections, increasing knowledge and supporting growth.